 Be ready for every type of weather

-Sunscreen, hat & waterproof all might be needed on any day.
+Guests might need sunscreen, a hat & waterproof all on any day.
 Have a plan for what to do if the weather turns.

 Consider hiring a stroller & an ECV

 Sure they don’t need a stroller when you visit the local park, but for many small children they will walk a lot more than back at home.
 Be ready to hire a stroller for all under 5s and some older kids too.
 Hiring is available in all parks but isn’t cheap.
 If you have a stroller, bring it with you!